Bash-mocart/operationalizing_ml_microservice/README.md

 ## Project Overview

+Operationalizing ML Microservice that predicts housing prices in Boston according to several features.
+Steps are as follows;
+1. Circle Ci for automating lint
+2. Creating Docker Container
+3. Deploying the ML app to the container
+4. Uploading the container to Docker Hub
+5. Creating a Kubernetes Cluster
+6. Creating a Kubernetes Pod to accomodate the docker container
+7. Pulling the uploaded Docker Container into the Kubernetes Pod
+8. Forwarding the container port to the host port in order to be able to use the app in the cluster
+9. Finally testing the app

+Overview of the scripts used;
+1. .circleci contains the configurations for circle ci
+2. model data contains the data in which the model was trained on
+3. app.py is the ML application that was containerized as a microservice
+4. DockerFile configures the docker container
+5. kubernetes_install.sh installs kubernetes, minikube and conntrack
+6. Makefile.sh contains list of commands for linting and tests
+7. requirements.txt contains lists of dependencies required by the ML app
+8. resize.sh resizes EBS to have docker container built locally on Amazon EC2
+9. run_docker.sh runs the locally build docker container
+10. run_kubernetes.sh runs kubernetes locally
+11. upload_docker.sh uploads docker to dockerhub

+All this was done in a virtual enviroment.

+3 ways to test, lint the source code;
+1. Using the MakeFile
+2. Using CircleCI
+3. Using the test and lints commands directly within the terminal

 In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

 You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
 This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.